Prep Time 5'PT5M

 We like to finish our pasta with a drizzle of our Italian Sweet Almond Oil.
 Sourced sustainably from small organic farmers in Italy, it seems a very fitting final touch to this Italian-inspired dish.

-Almond oil has a mildly nutty flavor which complements the poppy and orange.
+Almond oil has a mildly nutty flavour which complements the poppy and orange.
 You may be tempted to add it into the pasta sauce while it is on the heat, but resist.
 Heat degrades some of the precious nutrients in the oil, which you’ll certainly want to hold onto.

 For example, our oil is rich in vitamin E. This vitamin is an antioxidant and is renowned for its ability to care for your hair, skin and nails.
 It also contains phytosterols, which may help manage your cholesterol levels, and healthy unsaturated fatty acids.